cheery/pygame_tutorial/README.md

 What I've told will hopefully get you to do games if you are interested about that sort of things.
 If you're unfamiliar with programming, you will fail.
 But that's the idea.
 This tutorial is supposed to show you the way as I'm unable to just flush all this knowledge down your throat.
 You'll need to mess it up multiple times before you really figure how to do it right.

 I hope you liked the tutorial.
 Please file an issue if you hate it from some reason.
 If you want to study pygame more, you could try reading sources of different finished games, by different authors.

+If you have ideas of how to improve or continue this tutorial, tell about it in [issues page](https://github.com/cheery/pygame_tutorial/issues).
+You're also free to fork your own tutorial from this one.